mPulseMedia/streamEditor/doc/v1/autodesk.md

 ## Install Library

 Add the following script to the *footer* of the AU page containing the Ooyala video player.

 ```
 <script type='text/javascript' src='https://themoment.tv/cust/au/themoment.js'></script>
 ```
-This library is specific to AU.
+This library in this location is specific to AU, and supports the Ooyala player on both both the Beta and AU's currently live site.

 ------------------------------------------------
 <a name="how_it_works"></a>